Pugonfire/parkWhere/README.md

 ### Setting up production

-1. Make sure all .env files are set up in the backend and frontend (client).
-See .env.example
+1. Create .env files for backend and frontend (client).
+See .env.example to see which fields need to be populated
 2. Create production build for frontend.
 It will be saved in the server/public directory

 ```